etjernst/etjernst.github.io/_resources/git-tutorial.md

 <span class="gt-num">02</span>
 <p class="gt-eyebrow">follow along</p>
 <h2>Build a real repository</h2>
-<p>The fastest way to learn this is to do it.
-We'll install git, set it up, start a repository, and save a couple of snapshots, so every command is one that you actually run.</p>
+<p>The fastest way to learn git is to use it.
+So let's install git, set it up, start a repository, and save a couple of snapshots, so that you try out all the most useful commands.</p>

 <h3>Install git</h3>
 <p>First you need git itself.
-On Windows, download Git for Windows from <a href="https://git-scm.com/downloads">git-scm.com</a> and accept the defaults; that also installs Git Bash, the terminal you'll type in.
-On a Mac, run <code>xcode-select --install</code> in the Terminal app, or download from the same site.
-To check that it worked, run:</p>
+On **Windows**, download Git for Windows from <a href="https://git-scm.com/downloads">git-scm.com</a> and accept the defaults.
+This will also install Git Bash, the terminal that you'll type in.
+On a **Mac**, run <code>xcode-select --install</code> in the Terminal app, or download from the same site.
+To check that it worked, open bash (Windows) or the terminal (Mac) and run:</p>
 <pre><code>git --version   <span class="o"># prints the version if git is installed</span></code></pre>

-<h3>Set git up, once per computer</h3>
+<h3>Set up git, once per computer</h3>
-<p>Before your first repository, tell git who you are, so git signs your snapshots with your name.
-You only ever do this once on a given computer:</p>
+<p>Before starting a repository, you should tell git who you are, so that it can sign your snapshots with your name.
+You only need to do this once on a given computer:</p>
 <pre><code>git config --global user.name "Your Name"
 git config --global user.email "you@example.com"
 git config --global init.defaultBranch main   <span class="o"># new repos start on a branch called "main"</span></code></pre>
-<p>One note on where you type all this.
-On a Mac, use the built-in Terminal app.
-On Windows, use Git Bash (it comes with git), not PowerShell, which formats files in a way that breaks the examples below.</p>
+<p>On Mac, you do all this in the built-in Terminal app.
+On Windows, you should use Git Bash, not PowerShell.</p>

 <h3>Start a repository</h3>
 <p>Make a folder for your project, move into it, and turn it into a repository:</p>
-<pre><code>mkdir thesis    <span class="o"># make a project folder</span>
+<pre><code>mkdir thesis    <span class="o"># create a project folder</span>
-cd thesis       <span class="o"># move into it</span>
+cd thesis       <span class="o"># "move" into it, i.e. tell git to use this as working directory</span>
-git init        <span class="o"># start tracking this folder</span></code></pre>
+git init        <span class="o"># start tracking this folder with git</span></code></pre>
 <p>That creates a hidden <code>.git</code> folder where your whole history will live.
-You never open it yourself.</p>
+You never need to open this folder yourself.</p>

 <h3>Save your first snapshot</h3>
-<p>Make a file to track, then check the state of things. <code>git status</code> answers "what's going on in here?", and it's the command you'll run most:</p>
+<p>Make a file to track, then check the state of things.</p>
+<p><code>git status</code> answers "what's been going on in this folder?", and it's the command that you'll run most often:</p>
 <pre><code>echo "use survey_data, clear" &gt; clean.do   <span class="o"># create a one-line file</span>
 git status                                 <span class="o"># see what has changed</span></code></pre>
-<p>Saving a snapshot takes two steps, and this is the bit everyone trips on.
-You stage the change you want with <code>git add</code>, then record it with <code>git commit</code>.
-The message after <code>-m</code> is your note to future-you about what's in this snapshot:</p>
+<p>Saving a "snapshot" takes two steps, which can be a bit confusing: you first have to "stage" the change that you want to save using <code>git add</code>, and then you "record" it with <code>git commit</code>.</p>
+<p>In Git, "staging" is the process of selecting which changes you want to group together.
+Committing is then permanently saving that group as a snapshot of your project.
+You can think of staging as an online shopping cart, and committing like clicking "buy" (i.e., save all these chages together as a snapshot).</p>
+<p>The message that you type after <code>-m</code> is your note to future-you about what's in this snapshot:</p>
 <pre><code>git add clean.do                              <span class="o"># stage: mark this file to be saved</span>
-git commit -m "Add initial cleaning script"   <span class="o"># record the snapshot</span></code></pre>
+git commit -m "Add initial cleaning script"   <span class="o"># commit: record the snapshot</span></code></pre>
 <p>That's your first commit.</p>

 <h3>Change something, then save again</h3>